The following things may indicate that your roof needs replacing:

 - Animals and birds are nesting in your gutters

-- Damaged old gutters or downspouts might cause damage to siding or facia and produce rot.
+Keep in mind that damaged old gutters or downspouts can cause damage to siding or facia and produce rot.

 Facia boards run horizontally under a roof edge.
 Seams should be lined with the rafters that protect the ends from water damage.
 It is a common area that can be damaged and may need to be repaired.